jp43/DockBox/README.md

 * AmberTools; version 12 or later

-Any software intended to be used in conjunction with MOBPred should be installed separetely and should work as a standalone program.
+Any software intended to be used in conjunction with DockBox should be installed separetely and should work as a standalone program.
 In addition, make sure the applications mentioned below are in your PATH, depending on which docking/scoring software will be used:

 * **Autodock**: except for babel and autodock4, all the executables below can be found in the AutoDockTools package (http://autodock.scripps.edu/downloads/resources/adt/index_html):
   * autodock4